laperiferica/website/data/programs/erasmus+-y-cuerpo-europeo-de-solidaridad/article.en.md

 language level.
 However, the ESC offers online language training in the language of the host country.

-**How do I apply for a ESC volunteer?** Contact us and we will tell you.
+**How do I apply for a ESC volunteer?** Contact us and we will help you out!

 More information on the European Solidarity Corps program: http://www.cuerpoeuropeodesolidaridad.injuve.es/es